Travel Health Service Malaria

 For effective prevention against malaria, travellers should first be aware of the risk of contracting malaria.
 Adopting measures to prevent being bitten by mosquitoes is still the best and the first line of defense.
 The preventive measures include wearing long-sleeved clothes and long trousers when going out at night, applying effective insect repellent (containing DEET) over exposed parts of the body, and staying in accommodation with air conditioning or mosquito screens and nets.
 Clothing and nets impregnated with permethrin will make them more effective in avoiding mosquito bites.
 Anti-mosquito sprays or insecticide dispensers could also be used indoors.
 These simple first line measures will help to prevent malaria and other mosquito-borne diseases such as yellow fever, dengue fever and Japanese encephalitis.

 There is at present no effective vaccine against malaria.
 Depending on individual travel itinerary, antimalarial pills may be required.
-There are five drugs commonly used in antimalarial chemoprophylaxis.
-The drug of choice is determined by the species and patterns of drug resistance of the malaria in the destinations and the current physical condition and past medical history of the traveller.
+Medications such as atovaquone-proguanil, doxycycline, and mefloquine are commonly used for malaria chemoprophylaxis.
+The choice of drug depends on the specific malaria species, the patterns of drug resistance in the destination, as well as the traveller’s health and medical history.
+Travellers should consult a medical practitioner to determine the appropriate medication, dosage and regimen.

 (1) Chloroquine